Installation and Deinstallation

 -$pt=n: set priority for processing thread (0:idle, 1:lowest, 2:below normal, 3:normal, 4:above normal, 5:highest, 6:time critical)

 This setting changes the priority of the thread, which does the work.
-Normally, this parameter should also not be changed.
-Some searches can take a long time, however.
-In such a case a low priority keeps the system agile as Bin2C runs in the background.
+This parameter should also not be changed.

 Note: Registry will be used by default to save and restore parameters, unless $rd is specified or support of an ini-file is selected.